 4-H Leaders Association: This organization is for all enrolled adult and youth leaders in the Jefferson County 4-H program.
 This group sets policy for the organization, is responsible for fund development, and works to build and support the quality 4-H program to meet the needs of its youth members.
-The association meets in August, October, March and May.
+The Association meets in August, October, March and May.

 4-H Program, Project or Special Events Committees: Multiple county level committees of volunteer youth and adults meet to determine the specific needs of a project or activity.
 Committees plan and conduct 4-H educational trainings, workshops, activities and contests.
 4-H project leaders and members are encouraged to join committees that interest them.
-Examples include Scholarships, Foods & Nutrition, Horse & Pony Committee, Clothing, Goats, Awards, Dairy, and Pizza/Pie and others.
-If you are interested in participating, please let the Extension Office know at (920)674-7295 and we will connect you with the appropriate person.